Palm Beach County Luxury Real Estate: The 2026 Buyer’s Playbook

 Structural Demand

-Blue-Chip Finance Now Permanent in West Palm
+Finance Is Now Permanent in West Palm

 Policy Tailwinds

-No State Income Tax as Lifestyle Alpha
+No State Income Tax as a Durable Advantage

-Florida’s lack of a state personal income tax remains a durable tailwind for wealth preservation.
+Florida’s lack of a state personal income tax remains a structural tailwind for wealth preservation.
 Net in-migration continues to add depth to both the buy and sell sides.
 Coordinate domicile and structures with your CPA and attorney; the policy environment remains favorable.

 Time Advantage

-Private Aviation Redraws the Living Map
+Private Aviation Compresses the Commute

 The Six Factors That Govern Value